Volvo V60 Recharge hybrid review

 Sporting the regular V60's sophisticated styling, the hybrid offers a choice of T6 and T8 powertrains.
 The former pairs a 250bhp 2.0-litre turbocharged and supercharged petrol engine with an 86bhp electric motor for a total output of 335bhp.
 The petrol engine drives the front wheels while the electric motor works on the rears.
 An eight-speed automatic gearbox is standard.

 The standard 385bhp T8 was dropped in early 2020, which means the T8 now comes exclusively in 'Polestar Engineered' trim.
 Using the same 2.0-litre turbocharged and supercharged petrol engine as the T6, here it makes 314bhp.
 The 86bhp electric motor is unchanged, combining for a total output of 399bhp.

 From behind the wheel, the V60 isn't as involving as a BMW 3 Series, feeling a bit out of sorts when driven aggressively.
-Its strengths lie in other areas, though; like its bigger brother the V90, it's a supremely quiet and comfortable motorway cruiser.
+That said, most people will be perfectly happy with its safe and predictable handling – especially if you place particular value on comfort and refinement.